 Bella Coola, British Columbia is a place made for adventurers, the perfect destination for Svein Tuft in the third and final episode of Reconnecting, a film series documenting Svein’s bikepacking explorations after ending his World Tour racing career and moving home to Canada.

 Located in the heart of the Great Bear Rainforest, Bella Coola is a place of incredible natural beauty, with peaks soaring nearly 3,000 metres above the spectacular Bella Coola River.
 A challenging area for riding, the only road access is via a descent of the unpaved Heckman Pass, with pitches as steep as 18% along its 1,500-metre vertical drop.

 In this episode of Reconnecting, Svein discusses his need to roam, the perils of comfort, and the benefits of finding flat ground.
 While riding through the searing heat of a record-setting summer, Svein also reveals how bikepacking helped him find new motivation during his racing career, and tells the story of his first star-crossed ride to Bella Coola as a young man.

 WHAT IS ‘FROM THE SOURCE’?

-When you see an article containing ‘From the source’ label on the homepage or with the headline in blue, note that this is content directly from the brand and it has been vetted by our Editors and deemed worthy of your attention.
-This is not paid or sponsored content but rather a way to bring you news worth sharing while freeing up our Editors to spend their time adding value where where their expertise lays.
+When you see an article containing the ‘From the Source’ label on the homepage or with the headline in blue, note that this is content directly from the brand which has been vetted by our editors and deemed worthy of your attention.
+This is not paid or sponsored content, but rather a way to bring you news worth sharing while freeing up our editors to spend their time adding value where their expertise lies.
 Follow the link to learn more about this type of content and our related publishing guidelines.